Here at ShoutMeLoud, I often talk about web-hosting, as this is the first thing which you need to create a new WordPress blog.

 Let’s have a look at the pricing of various popular Managed WordPress Hosts:

-Despite being the best hosting environment for WordPress sites, Managed WordPress Hosting is not for everyone due to price constraints.
+Despite being the idle hosting environment for WordPress sites, Managed WordPress Hosting is not for everyone due to price constraints.

 Right now, ShoutMeLoud is hosted on Kinsta, but before, it was WPEngine.